Testing for premenstrual dysphoric disorder (PMDD)

 Dear Maybe PMDD?,

 No one knows your body better than you.
 If you still think you may have PMDD, consider contacting your health care provider for more information.
-If you’re a Columbia student, make an appointment with Medical Services using Open Communicator, or by calling 212-305-3400 for Student Health at the Medical Center.
-Once you explain your symptoms and feelings, you and your provider should be able to determine an appropriate action plan to address your concerns.
+Once you explain your symptoms and feelings, you and your provider can determine an appropriate action plan to address your concerns.